DeveloperTani/Iot-edge/README.md

 # IoT Edge System Telemetry Module

-The current version of this project deploys two IoT Edge modules (system_reader) and (cloud_publisher) to a physical Ubuntu 22.04 laptop accessed via SSH, collecting and forwarding system telemetry to Azure IoT Hub.
+The current version of this project deploys two IoT Edge modules (system_reader) and (cloud_publisher) to a physical Ubuntu 22.04 laptop accessed via SSH.
+The modules collect local system telemetry and forward it to Azure IoT Hub in real time.

 ## 📌 Overview
 🔧 Tech Stack